Which Explanation Should I Choose? A Function Approximation Perspective to Characterizing Post Hoc Explanations: Empirical Evaluation

 \textbf{Datasets.} We experiment with two real-world datasets for two prediction tasks.
 The first dataset is the life expectancy dataset from the World Health Organization (WHO) \cite{dataset2018who}.
-It consists of countries' demographic, economic, and health factors, with 2,938 observations for 20 continuous features.
+It consists of countries’ demographic, economic, and health factors from 2000 to 2015, with 2,938 observations for 20 continuous features.
 We use this dataset to perform regression, predicting life expectancy.
 The other dataset is the home equity line of credit (HELOC) dataset from FICO \cite{dataset2019heloc}.
 It consists of information on HELOC applications, with 9,871 observations for 24 continuous features.
 We use this dataset to perform classification, predicting whether an applicant made payments without being 90 days overdue.
+Additional dataset details are described in Appendix~\ref{app:exp-info}.

 \textbf{Models.} For each dataset, we train four models: a simple model (linear regression for the WHO dataset and logistic regression for the HELOC dataset) that can satisfy conditions of the guiding principle and three more complex models (neural networks of varying complexity) that are more reflective of real-world applications.
-Model architecture and performance are described in Appendix~\ref{app:exp-info}.
+Model architectures and performance are described in Appendix~\ref{app:exp-info}.

-\textbf{Metrics.} To measure the similarity between two vectors (e.g. between two sets of explanations or between an explanation and the true model weights), we use L1 distance and cosine distance.
+\textbf{Metrics.} To measure the similarity between two vectors (e.g., between two sets of explanations or between an explanation and the true model weights), we use L1 distance and cosine distance.
 L1 distance ranges between [0, $\infty$) and is 0 when two vectors are the same.
-Cosine distance measures the angle between two vectors.
-It ranges between [0, 2] and is 0 when the angle between two vectors is $0^\circ$ (or $360^\circ$).
+Cosine distance ranges between [0, 2] and is 0 when the angle between two vectors is $0^\circ$ (or $360^\circ$).
 For both metrics, the lower the value, the more similar two given vectors are.